This post may contain affiliate links. Please read my full disclosure policy here.

 It sounds a little hokey, but sometimes, when I’m feeling extra un-motivated to do a job, it helps me to reframe my complaint about a dreaded chore as a statement of gratitude.

-“I can’t believe that there are sticky fingerprints on the light switch AGAIN,” becomes “I’m so grateful that I have vibrant, healthy children that are home with me all day.”
+- “If I have to pick up these Legos one more time I can’t be responsible for my actions,” becomes “I’m so grateful that I have vibrant, healthy children that are home with me all day.”

 Just a small shift of perspective reminds me that even if I hate the process of doing the job and can’t get totally jazzed by the result of doing the job in that moment, I’m grateful for all the reasons that my life can be so delightfully messy, busy, and complicated.

 - How can you make the process of doing your chores more enjoyable?
 Do you need to download some new podcasts to listen to while you work?
 Slow down and be more mindful?
 Grab some new equipment?

 - Think of a job you hate to do.
 Now think of at least three reasons why having it done makes you happier.
 (If you can’t think of any reasons why you’re glad you do it, consider whether or not you should actually be doing it at all.)

 - Consider another job you hate to do.
 Try reframing this pain in the ass as something for which you’re grateful.